whyismynamerudy/Planck/README.md

 ![dashboard](https://github.com/whyismynamerudy/todoJavaApplication/blob/7cb9d0fe93761da3d43b34d3eb5c85906478e868/screenshots/Screenshot%202022-01-03%20220149.png)

 I had also created a video which showcased the functionality of the application, but I cannot upload the video because it was used as a part of my assessment for this course, and I do not want to risk plagiarism if the video is seen by those currently in this course.

+In hindsight, this project employed some bad programming and database management practices; such practices will not occur in any future projects.